Water Softener Price Guide

 Finally, water softeners are quite easy to maintain.
 Aside from occasionally adding salt to the system, they don't require much maintenance at all.

-Of course, there are still some possible drawbacks of having a water softener installed.
+Of course, there are still some drawbacks to water softeners.
 For starters, the upfront cost can be a bit daunting for some homeowners, especially those on a tight budget.
-Because the average cost to have a water softener installed is around $3,000, this can be a large investment for any homeowner to make.
+Because the average cost to have a water softener installed is around $3,000, this can be a large investment for any homeowner.
 Furthermore, because it's not an absolute necessity, many homeowners find that they'd rather spend their money on other household improvements.

-How To Unclog A Drain
+How To Install A Water Softener

 Never let us scare you away from a DIY project.
 If you’re up for a DIY challenge, watch how to install a water softener below: